cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Glow Drone

 A specialized drone equipped with bright, adjustable LED lights.
-Designed for illumination in low-light conditions or signaling purposes.
-It\'s durable, weather-resistant, and capable of extended flight times, making it perfect for search and rescue operations.
+Designed for illumination in low-light conditions or signalling purposes.
+It's durable, weather-resistant, and capable of extended flight times, making it perfect for search and rescue operations.

 #### Nightvision Goggles